 The specific size of the front box stall varies with the manufacturer.
 Our design tries to make the best use of space so that the front stall isn’t too cramped.
 Still, there are limitations and this front stall does tend to be a bit small.

-3 Horse SafeTack Comparison: Our SafeTack design can be customized to fit large breed horses like Warmbloods.
+Our SafeTack 3 horse trailer for sale can be customized to work as a draft horse trailer or a warmblood horse trailer.
 Extra width or trailer height can be added to easily fit 17+ hand horses.
 Plus, we can vary the size of the individual stalls.
 This works well if you have one very large horse and then one or two smaller animals that don’t need as much space.

-Plus, the SafeTack design works well for both forward and reverse load horse trailer orientation with an easy walk on / walk off scenario.
-But, as we mentioned before, we will happily build the 2+1 trailer for you if you so desire.
+Plus, the SafeTack design works well for both forward and reverse load horse trailer orientation with an easy walk on / walk off layout.

-If you have any questions about either trailer model, feel free to contact Brad for help.
+If you have any questions about either trailer model, feel free to contact Brad.

 This is a gooseneck horse trailer with two straight load stalls in the back of the trailer with a third small box stall towards the front.
 It’s a popular model lately with horse owners.
 The SafeTack 3 Horse Slant Trailer has many of the same advantages with improved safety.

 A 2 1 horse trailer from Double D Trailers has a box length of around 22 feet with a total trailer length of 28’6”.
 The height comes standard at 7’6” with an 80” box width.
 These values will vary from brand to brand.
 Remember, a longer trailer is usually hard to tow and maneuver.